Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

 Approval Process:
 -----------------

--  First, the system checks all available Approval Workflows when an Approval is asked.
+-  In case of automatic approval, first, the system checks all available Approval Workflows when an Approval is asked.
 If there are no workflows or the present workflow conditions are not meet, then the drafted request/requests are Pre-Approved, and you can proceed with publishing.
 If there is a